syh7/DnDwiki/src/main/resources/parsed/darninia/session 6 - the maskarade.md

 + sounds about aristocrat-exclusion, people are shocked

 - suddenly magic wall to prevent going in basement
-- [Valerie](https://bookstack.hemels.me/books/Darninia/page/the-von-mackenbach-family) walks downstairs and says to go home
+- [Valerie](https://bookstack.hemels.me/books/Darninia/page/the-von-mackenbach-family#Valerie%20von%20Mackenbach) walks downstairs and says to go home

 + meanwhile in basement:
 + thief guard gets EotM and Dalynn and says he is going to get rid of them
 + takes them back to warehouse
 + EotM attacks him to avoid paying money and oneshots him.
-+ Dalynn tells Kara about basement, EotM hides to talk to Kara: tell owner of Restors Pavillion that we want to talk to
++ Dalynn tells Kara about basement, EotM hides to talk to Kara: tell owner of Doresto's Pavillion that we want to talk to Kara Chrysandil
-+ Kara
-+ Chrysandil

 - Above in square
 - people are trying to get to the stage